Last Updated on September 18th, 2019

 For Zyporex to deliver such potent healing it must surely contain some potent ingredients.
 But does it?
 The label on the Zyporex bottle reveals that it contains:

 You can’t argue with the assertion that oatmeal is natural.
 But did you ever see a baby who played with his or her oatmeal instantly develop beautiful skin.
 Zyporex contains oatmeal in place of the more commonly used polyethylene beads or corundum crystals.
 The reason oatmeal isn’t used in many acne scrubs is that it doesn’t work for acne.
-It can relieve chafed skin (from tight undies), however.
+It can relieve dryness, itchiness2, and chafed skin (from tight undies), however.

-Ascorbyl palmitate is a synthetic, chemical form of vitamin C that is well-absorbed by the skin, provided you don’t rinse it off as soon as you put it on.
+Ascorbyl palmitate is a synthetic, chemical form of vitamin C that is well-absorbed by the skin3, provided you don’t rinse it off as soon as you put it on.
 Retinol is a form of vitamin that can be used by the skin, but it tends to break down quickly in any container that is not tightly sealed and it can’t be absorbed by the skin in just 30 to 60 seconds.
 Putting either of these vitamins in a skin wash is a waste of product.

 There is no good reason to believe that Zyporex will clear up blemished skin instantly.
 There is not even any good reason to believe that Zyporex will clear up blemished skin slowly.